A women’s network aspires to boost morale whilst concentrating on improving employee experience and confidence within the workplace.

 This network will provide an open forum for our colleagues to share their experience of the workplace in a supportive and safe environment.
 The network will provide a ‘listening ear’ for our colleagues as well as seeking their views to help shape our inclusion agenda and enable us to focus our efforts on actions that will make the biggest and most positive difference.

 The MS Teams invite will be sent out to the Womens Network members each month.
-Please contact us at email@example.com if you wish to join the network.
+Please complete the sign up form to join the network here.

 Ann James, Chief Executive, University Hospitals Plymouth NHS Trust.